 Medicare Advantage plans utilize one of two types of networks.
 Either a PPO (Preferred Provider Organization) or an HMO (Health Maintenance Organization) network.
 Access to more providers is why people select a Medicare Advantage plan that uses a PPO network.

 Insurance companies use cost-saving features such as a network of providers to stretch the purchasing power of each dollar.
-Medicare beneficiaries want access to more providers; that’s why more people are electing to enroll in a Medicare Advantage plan that uses a PPO.
+Medicare beneficiaries want access to more providers, so more people are electing to enroll in a Medicare Advantage plan that uses a PPO.

-With a PPO plan, the Medicare beneficiary can receive services in or out of the network.
+The Medicare beneficiary can receive services in or out of the network with a PPO plan.
 The insurance pays more when you stay in-network but does offer some benefits if treatment occurs outside the preferred network of doctors.

-Medicare Advantage PPO plans must provide at least the same compensation package as Original Medicare.
+Medicare Advantage PPO plans must provide the same compensation package as Original Medicare.
 All Advantage plans must offer the same rights, benefits, and protections as Original Medicare.